RohanJ27/Calorie-Tracker/README.md

+# RecipeFit
-Welcome to RecipeFit - the all-in-one Recipe app where you can create, search for, and socialize based off of your dietary needs!
+Welcome to RecipeFit - the all-in-one Recipe app where you can create, search for, and socialize based on of your dietary needs!

-If you have a limited list of ingredients at home, a peanut allergy that restricts food choices, or just want to keep track of your healthy eating RecipeFit provides a solution and much more.
+If you have a limited list of ingredients at home, a peanut allergy that restricts food choices, or just want to keep track of your healthy eating, RecipeFit provides a solution and much more.

-Heres how you can run our app locally:
+# Run the App Locally

-We have to set up the .env file in the backend to consist of our own MONGO_URI and API Keys to allow for the backend to fully function.
-If you go to the backend and check out .env.example file, we can see that we need MONGO_URI, EDAMAME API keys, and GOOGLE CLOUD CONSOLE Ids.
-Lets get these set up.
+You have to set up the ```.env``` file in the backend to include your own ```MONGO_URI``` and API Keys to allow the backend to function fully.
+If you go to the backend folder and check ```.env.example``` file, you can see that you need the following:
+- ```MONGO_URI```
+- EDAMAM API keys
+- GOOGLE CLOUD CONSOLE IDs

+Let's get these set up!

-Here is what your backend/.env file should look like:
+Here is what your ```backend/.env``` file should look like:

 ```
-MONGO_URI=your mongo_uri

-JWT_SECRET=your_jwt_secret_here
+MONGO_URI=your_mongo_uri

+JWT_SECRET=your_jwt_secret

 EDAMAM_APP_ID=your_edamam_app_id